 Wearing coloured contact lenses should be a fun and creative experience, but eye health and safety should always be of paramount importance!
-Ocular health should always be taken seriously, as mishaps can happen when lenses are cleaned and maintained properly.
+Ocular health should always be taken seriously, as mishaps can happen when lenses are cleaned and maintained properly, so make sure you visit an eye care center to make sure you are able to use these types of contact lenses or if you need special treatment for you eyes like Ocular Steroid Treatment.

 Before you even consider purchasing coloured contact lenses, you should consult an optician or eye health specialist to make sure your eyes are suitable for wearing contacts.
 Not all eyes are the same, as eye shape and possible conditions can affect your ability to wear lenses.
 It is especially important to consult medical advice if you are intending to wear cosmetic lenses for a prolonged amount of time.